tahoe-lafs/magic-folder/docs/usage.rst

 You need to decide:

 - The network endpoint the API will listen on.
-This is how CLI commands and front-ends communciate to the magic-folder daemon and is expressed as a Twisted "server endpoint string".
+This is how CLI commands and front-ends communicate to the magic-folder daemon and is expressed as a Twisted "server endpoint string".
 For example, ``tcp:4321:interface=localhost`` to listen locally on port 4321.
 - If you wish to specify where to store the configuration.
 By default